theseniordads/reject/DOCS/README.md

 So, as the issue is that we need know how many bytes back the trap #1 call is, we needed to find a way to determine that.
 The way we did this is to set up a *test* trap #1 handler, which we used to determine how many bytes back the trap #1 call is, and then save that to an offset variable, which we could then use in our **real** trap #1 handler.

-The added complication to this is that the offset only really matters in you're in supervisor mode!
+The added complication to this is that the offset only really matters if you're in supervisor mode!
 If you're not in supervisor mode, you can just go to the address in the user stack pointer (`usp`), and the trap #1 command will be there!
 So the first thing you have to do in your trap #1 handler is do a bit of faffing around to check if you're running in supervisor mode or not, in order to determine if you need to use the offset or not!

 When we first did the patch, we ran it through `MONST2` to see what trap #1 calls were being used by the demo, and what was relevant to us.
 We found the following:
 * The demo uses an `fopen ($3d)` trap #1 call to open `REJECT.DAT` for reading.